Close Encounters between Knowledge and Power

 Never have challenges of collective action been greater, not least because people experience vulnerability so differently.
-If you are a 58-year-old man in Russia, you have hit your life expectancy.
-In the U.S., you can look to 73.
+If you are a 58-year old man in Russia, you have hit your life expectancy.
+In the United States, you can look to 73.
 If you are a girl in Niger you have a 9.7 percent chance of being literate, compared to 99.9 percent in Sweden.

 Cooperation seems more elusive than ever, with the rise of ideologies and fundamental contestation not just about values but also about information and knowledge and the basis for judgment about public action.

-As an American, I am troubled most by a further trend to separate evidence from decisions, to make decisions without explanation, and to see consequences unfold without accountability.
+As an American, I am troubled most by a further trend to separate evidence from decisions, to take decisions without explanation, and to see consequences unfold without accountability.